A Song For My Brother...

 the Stage Door, just as the black limo slowly made it through

 the crowd.
-A few body guards escorted an old man wearing a
+A few body guards escorted an old man with big bags

 And so, like a "stealth assassin",